KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 ## OO Design Principles

-> Dependency inversion: When we have to write data to the cupboard.json we used CupboardFileDAO which implements the methods from the interface CupboardDAO.
+* Dependency inversion: We are using Spring framework which will creates an CupboardController object.
+This controller class then insitiate the interface CupboardDAO that has methods needed to alter data in the cupboard.json.
+When we have to write data to the cupboard.json we used CupboardFileDAO which implements the methods from the interface CupboardDAO.
 The CupboardDAO make sure that the nesseary methods to handle the data is created before allowing CupboardFileDAO to make any changes to the cupboard.json.
+If we need to change how to implement how data is writtent to cupboard.json.
+We can alter CupboardDAO without impacting the functionality of the CupboardController.

->
+* Single Responsibility: For our UI, we use multiple angular services to help direct the flow of different data between the different components.
+For example, we have both a NeedService, BasketService, and LoginService.
+NeedService is specifically used to send the HTTP request to the CupboardController to manipulate data in the cupboard.json.
+The BasketService allows users to add, remove, update, and clear needs from their funding basket.
+When a user wants to checkout their funding basket, NeedService is called to send the HTTP request to the CupboardController to make changes to the cupboard.json while the BasketService is called to clear the funding basket.
+LoginService handles all the HTTP request to the AccountController to manipulate data in the account.json, and to also verify that usernames and passwords match each other when users login.

 > _**[Sprint 3 & 4]** Will eventually address upto **4 key OO Principles** in your final design.
 Follow guidance in augmenting those completed in previous Sprints as indicated to you by instructor.
 Be sure to include any diagrams (or clearly refer to ones elsewhere in your Tier sections above) to support your claims._